silkaitis/penalty_card_pred/Readme.md

 **Data Preparation**

 Raw data will need to be consolidated into a single database to enable feature engineering.
 A combination of technologies will be needed to effectively consolidate.
-Spark and MongoDB are the primary candidates for the storage and consolidation effort.
-MongoDB will house any raw HTML scraped from websites while Spark will function as a database.
+PostgreSQL and MongoDB are the primary candidates for the storage and consolidation effort.
+MongoDB will house any raw HTML scraped from websites while PostgreSQL will function as a database.
 The output is an analytical base table that feature engineering can be conducted on.

 Feature engineering will be an important to develop meaningful relationships between teams and penalty cards.
 Features for team-level predictions may be different than those needed for player-level predictions.
 Therefore, team-level predictions will be the initial focus for feature engineering before moving onto the next phase.
 Preliminary features for team-level predictions are listed below: